A female with long hair and a helix piercing with a black hoop in it.

 Firstly, in ancient Rome, ear piercing including helix piercing was a sign of nobility and wealth.
 The piercing was also a form of adornment, and it was common for Roman women to wear intricate earrings.

-Thirdly, african tribes, ear piercing was a sign of social status, with the size and weight of the earring highlighting the wearer's wealth.
+Thirdly, in African tribes, ear piercing was a sign of social status, with the size and weight of the earring highlighting the wearer’s wealth.

 Finally, in modern times, the helix piercing has come to signify individuality and rebellion in punk and rock subcultures, while also being a fashion statement for people across many different lifestyles and cultures.